susumuota/kaggleenv/README.md

 RUN pip install -U pip
 ```

-You could specify tag (e.g. `v99`) to keep using same environment, otherwise it always changes to latest one.
-You can find tags from [here](https://gcr.io/kaggle-images/python). `v99` is latest right now.
+You could specify a tag (e.g. `v99`) to keep using same environment, otherwise it always fetches latest one.
+You can find tags from [here](https://gcr.io/kaggle-images/python).

 ## Edit `docker-compose.yml`